Tektronix TDS694C 4x10 GS/s Digital Scope

 The 3400A and 3403A are HP's finest AC meters, with accuracies of a percent or two and a crest factor of 10.

 I use these a lot for noise measurements, in conjunction with passive filters: RCs for simple situations and fancier ones from TTE otherwise.
-That's the most reliable method: A known noise bandwidth and a true-RMS meter.
+That's the most reliable method: A known noise bandwidth and a true-RMS meter with a really high crest factor.

 Spectrum analyzers read noise as much as 2.5dB too low, due to doing average detection and log video averaging, so fast RMS converters are key.
-(For the reasons behind this, there's a classic HP/Agilent app note AN150. ).
-Peak-reading voltmeters such as the HP400EL have a less pronounced version of this problem—you add 1dB when measuring noise.
+(For the reasons behind this, there's a classic HP/Agilent/Keysight app note AN150.)
+Peak-reading voltmeters such as the HP 400EL have a less pronounced version of this problem—you add 1dB when measuring noise.
 (It's really 10log(4/π) = 1.049dB.)
-The problem arises when you're measuring low-SNR signals, because those hacks no longer work—there's no substitute for true-RMS detection then.
+So measurements of just noise aren't too hard.
+The problem arises when you're measuring weak signals immersed in noise, because those hacks no longer work—there's no substitute for true-RMS detection then.

 Boonton 72A Capacitance Meter

 Analog, but very sensitive, stable and easy to use.
-Accepts an externally controlled bias for C-V measurements, and analog I/O works well with data acq hardware.
+Accepts an externally controlled bias for C-V measurements, and its analog output works well with data acq hardware.

 Boonton 72BD Capacitance Meter #1